-The muffin tin is one of my all-time, favorite “toys” which I found for $.50 at a garage sale.
-I’m pretty sure you can pick one up at the dollar store, or most likely already one in your house.
-I enjoy the mini tins since toddlers can use them easily.
+A muffin tin is one of my all-time, favorite speech therapy “toys” which I found for $.50 at a garage sale.
+I’m sure you can pick one up at the dollar store, or most likely you already have one in your house.

-A muffin tin is really all speech language therapist’s dream “toy!” for 3 reasons:
+A muffin tin is really a speech-language therapist’s dream “toy!” for 3 reasons:

-Articulation therapy is therapy that works on saying sounds correctly.
+Articulation therapy is a therapy that works on saying sounds.

-For older children, you may have to be a bit more creative.
-Let's keep our /k/ or "car" example.
-You can say that each muffin tin a car garage.
+For older children, you may have to be more creative.
+Find 12 cars and then say each muffin tin is a garage.
 The child has to say "car" (if they are at the single word level) to get a car or "car in garage" (if the child is at the phrase level) to receive a car to put in the garage.

-If you are unsure if your child needs to be working on speech skills, check out our speech development and intelligibility page for some norms!
+If you are unsure if your child needs to be working on speech skills, check out our speech development and intelligibility page for guidance.

-Using a muffin tin to target language skills is easy but may take a bit more preparation.
+Using a muffin tin to target language skills is easy but may take more preparation.

-If you are working on descriptors, you might want to find hard, soft, small, large, bumpy objects such as rocks, marbles, cotton balls, balls, etc...
+If you are working on descriptors, find hard, soft, small, large, and/or bumpy objects such as rocks, marbles, cotton balls, balls, etc...
 Have the child describe the attribute of each object before putting them in the muffin tin.

 The overall theme is to find 12 objects that fit the language targets.

-If you are unsure what language skills your child should be working on, don't forget to try our free screeners!
+If you are unsure which language skills your child should work on, don't forget to try our free screeners!

 You get the idea!
-The best part is you get 12 reps of a sound and your child doesn't even know they are working on articulation.
+The best part is that you get 12 reps of a sound!

-Below are some great speech therapy ideas that focus on sorting or sequencing language concepts!
+Below are great speech therapy ideas that focus on sorting or sequencing language concepts!